-2.2 CULTURE & INCLUSION
+2.2 DIVERSITY, EQUITY & INCLUSION

 AEP is committed to providing an inclusive workplace where discrimination and harassment are not tolerated.
-Employment-related decisions such as training, hiring, discipline, compensation and promotions will be made regardless of race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age, veteran or military status, disability, genetic information, or any other basis prohibited by applicable law.
+Employment-related decisions such as training, hiring, discipline, compensation and promotions will be made regardless of race, religion, gender, age, ethnicity, national origin, veteran status, disability or sexual orientation

 AEP is a dynamic and growing energy company that serves increasingly diverse communities and customers.
-This requires AEP to have an inclusive workforce and a long-term strategy that sustains a culture in which our employees, customers and suppliers feel respected, valued and connected.
+This requires AEP to have a diverse, inclusive workforce and a long-term strategy that sustains a culture in which our employees, customers and suppliers feel respected, valued and connected.